tmjeee/fuyuko/README.md

 > This will most of the time be the latest from `v1.0.0-beta` pre-release bleading-edge branch,
 > so we'll be potentially breaking things and fixing them at the same time.

+> If you can't log in, the password has probably changed.
+Feel free to ping us in our slack channel to have it sorted

 | username | password |
 | -------- | -------- |
 | admin1 | test |